-While having sex is one of the most well-known old-wives’ tales when it comes to inducing labour naturally, having on orgasm isn’t suddenly going to set you off into to labour.
-Well, not unless you were naturally going to anyway!
+Having sex is one of the most well-known natural methods to inducing labour.
+However, having on orgasm isn’t suddenly going to set you off.
+Well, not unless you were naturally going into labour anyway!

-Some women may feel uterine contractions after reaching the big-O but these aren’t the same as the ones in labour.
-Although, if you do experience these it can be a positive sign that your uterus is strong which is a good thing as you prepare to go into labour.
+Some women may feel uterine contractions after reaching the big-O. Though, these aren’t the same as the ones in labour.
+If you do experience these, it can be a positive sign that your uterus is strong.
+This is a good thing as you prepare to go into labour.

-However, if you have reached your due date and are trying everything you can to go into labour naturally there are a few reasons why being intimate may help.
-While it can seem physically impossible at this stage (time to get a bit creative!), having sex may help start the labour process – but only when both your baby and body are ready in a normal, low-risk scenario.
+However, if you are due and trying everything to go into labour naturally, there are a few reasons why being intimate may help.
+While it can seem physically impossible at this stage (time to get a bit creative!), having sex may help start the labour process.
+But, only when both your baby and body are ready in a normal, low-risk scenario.

 How you wonder?

 Semen naturally contains prostaglandins, which helps to soften and ripen the cervix.
 While this can be helpful, it will not trigger labour unless you’re ready to go anyway.

 Another trick that I teach in our Online Childbirth Course is that nipple stimulation can help.
 This is thanks to the release of oxytocin.
 A synthetic version of oxytocin, known as Syntocinon is used to induce labour.
 So, helping your body produce this naturally through nipple stimulation may be helpful in those later stages.
 Especially when you’re willing to try pretty much anything and everything to get that bubba out!

 What are some of the benefits of having sex during pregnancy?

 Not only is it OK to have sex during pregnancy, in most cases it can actually be very beneficial!
 Here are just some of the ways it can help you enjoy a happy and healthy pregnancy:

 - It can help strengthen your pelvic floor and the uterine walls.